Texas Ranches

 Governance layer

-This architecture clarified purpose and scaled complexity without confusion.
+Together, these layers clarified purpose and scaled complexity without confusion.

 Editorial first experience